 You won't get a better daily or weekly rate for using a nanny because you're buying their time in bulk.
 Even if you hire one full-time.

 That's because a nanny is more than just a professional babysitter.
 It's more of a full childcare service.
-They have a lot of other responsibilities and duties besides just watching your kid.
+They have a lot of other responsibilities and duties besides just watching your children.
 They might help with cleaning the house, dishes, and laundry.
 As well as preparing meals, and even driving kids to and from different activities.

 If you're wanting to pay for a house cleaner, chauffeur, cook, and babysitter all in one then a nanny can be a great option.
 But that's well outside what the average family can afford.